campusbeats/campusbeats.github.io/index.md

 ## Import conventions

-This system adheres to the Meteor 1.4 guideline of putting all application code in the imports/ directory, and using client/main.js and server/main.js to import the code appropriate for the client and server in an appropriate order.
+Application code is located in the imports/ directory and the client/main.js and server/main.js that imports the appropriate code in the proper order for the client and server are in compliance with the Meteor 1.4 guidelines .

-This system accomplishes client and server-side importing in a different manner than most Meteor sample applications.
-In this system, every imports/ subdirectory containing any Javascript or HTML files has a top-level index.js file that is responsible for importing all files in its associated directory.
+All imports/ subdirectory contains Javscript or HTML files that heach have top-level index.js files, which are responsble for importing the correct files to the current directory it is located in.

-Then, client/main.js and server/main.js are responsible for importing all the directories containing code they need.
-For example, here is the contents of client/main.js:
+Other directories are imported by the client/main.js and server/main.js.
+For instance, this is the contents of the client/main.js file of CampusBeats:

 ```
 import '/imports/startup/client';